foerstj/gaspy/README.md

   Useful for making the check_dupe_node_ids.py green.\
   You have to open & save the converted region(s) in Siege Editor to complete the process.
 - rename_region.py: **CLI** to rename a region, incl. adapting stitch references.

+### build module

+These are CLI script files that I found useful for building maps.

+- start_positions_required_levels: **CLI** that fixes the "i" in front of the "required_level" attributes.\
+  Siege Editor adds the "i" but it breaks the required level of the multiplayer start position.

 ### top-level